mrcmn/mrcmn.github.io/theory_md/workstation-setup-windows.md

 </div>

-## Installing Git<a href="#installing-git" aria-hidden="true"></a>
+## Install Git<a href="#install-git" aria-hidden="true"></a>

-In order to interact with a git based repository, you’ll need the git package installed locally on your workstation.
+In order to interact with a Git based repository, you’ll need to install the Git package on your workstation.
 It’s available for all platforms, Linux distros, Mac OSX and Windows.

-1. Download and Install Git - You can download Git directly <a href="https://git-scm.com/downloads" target="_blank">here</a>.
+1. Download and install Git - You can download Git directly <a href="https://git-scm.com/downloads" target="_blank">here</a>.

 > There’s several steps and options to choose from when running through the installation however all of the defaults should be fine - However, double check that "Git bash" is selected during the installation.
 This is a prequisite for [Generating SSH keys](#generating-ssh-keys).

-## Configuring Git<a href="#configuring-git" aria-hidden="true"></a>
+## Configure Git<a href="#configure-git" aria-hidden="true"></a>

-When you commit a change to source control, the author's information must accompany that commit, therefore you cannot push any code until you configure your username and password.
+When you commit a change to source control, the author's information must accompany that commit, therefore you cannot push any code until you configure your username and email address.

 1. To do this, simply run the commands below in a powershell window, substituting the name and email address for your own name and email address: